mrkkrp/markkarpov.com/megaparsec/custom-error-messages.md

 ```

 To parse a record we have to parse a non-empty collection of fields
-separated by delimiter characters (supplied from the `DecodeOptions` thing).
+separated by delimiter characters (provided by `DecodeOptions`).
+Then we
-Then we convert it to `Vector ByteString`, because that's what Cassava's
+convert it to `Vector ByteString`, because that's what Cassava's conversion
-conversion functions expect:
+functions expect:

 ```haskell
 -- | Parse a record, not including the terminating line separator.
 The